Backlash (Marc Slayton): The Wild Storm

 In the 2017 reboot of the WildStorm line, The Wild Storm, Marc Slayton is one of the members of Project: Thunderbook, an Internal Operations project run by former director John Lynch.
-In Thunderbook, Slayton and others had their DNA spliced with that of alien(Kherubim/Khera) descent, giving him extraordinary powers as a part of his 'implant.'

-However, after Lynch was forced out of I/O, Project: Thunderbook was shut down, and the subjects given cover identities.
-Over the years, Slayton's implant became sentient and aware of its descent, allying itself with the Khera on earth.
-As the implant began to communicate with Slayton, his mental state began to deteriorate, as he began to murder people to feed the implant, which he calls the "Carer," a misheard version of Khera.
+Slayton and others had their DNA spliced with that of alien (Kherubim/Khera) descent, giving them superpowers.
+After Lynch was forced out of I/O, Project: Thunderbook was shut down, and the subjects given cover identities.
+Over the years, Slayton's implant became sentient and aware of its descent, allying itself with the Khera.

-When I/O began to look into Project: Thunderbook, John Lynch began to track down the previous subjects, starting with Slayton.
-However, when Lynch found out about his loss of sanity, Slayton attempted to murder him.
-After Lynch escaped, Slayton began to hunt him down, along with other Gen:Active subjects created by I/O rival Skywatch's Dr. Helspont after the deterioration of Thunderbook.
-Along the way, Slayton murdered one other Skywatch implanted agent, and attempted to attack Midnighter and Apollo, but fled as soon as it was clear he could not take them.
-Slayton eventually found Lynch after he warned all of the other members of Thunderbook, but was convinced by him to instead go to New York to take out I/O, as it would be beneficial to the 'Carer.'